eirikt/Memoizer.NET/README.markdown

 ## Memoizer.NET
 This project is an implementation of a function-level/fine-grained cache (a.k.a. _memoizer_).
-It is based on an implementation from the book ["Java Concurrency in Practice"](http://jcip.net "http://jcip.net") by Brian Goetz et. al. - ported to C# 4.0 using goodness like method handles/delegates, lambda expressions, and extension methods.
+It is based on an implementation from the book ["Java Concurrency in Practice"](http://jcip.net "http://jcip.net") by Brian Goetz et. al. - ported to C# 4.0.

 The noble thing about this implementation is that the _values_ are not cached, but rather _asynchronous tasks_ for retrieving those values.
 These tasks are guaranteed not to be executed more than once in case of concurrent first-time invocations.